A raw NOTAM typically looks like this:

 The format is undeniably arcane.
 The NOTAM system was standardised in the late 1940s, when aeronautical information was optimised for density of meaning rather than richness of information because it was transmitted via teleprinter - machines where every character had a cost and communication speeed was around a hundred and words per minute.
 These constraints disappeared decades ago - but the format lives on in the world of airspace hazard notifications.

 For broader context on what NOTAMs are, where they came from, and how space launches are straining the system, read the companion article: Understanding NOTAMs: From Teleprinters to Digital Airspace.
+For an FAA training reference on ICAO NOTAM format, see the FAA’s ICAO NOTAM 101 presentation for airport operators.

 The A line: who issued it and what kind